Charles River Valley Boys: History

 Siggins later said:"A lot of the folkies were into the Beatles big time, on the sly if nothing else, including us.
 We just thought a lot of [their songs] would adapt themselves to a country sound...As we got into learning the songs, we discovered that the singing they did lent itself well to bluegrass harmonies, which we liked to kind of layer on top of the lead vocal.
 And they did some kind of similar things....We just had a lot of fun with it.
 It was a lot of work, but it was a lot of fun work.
 Working out the harmonies, especially.
 We weren't like super-hot, hard-driving instrumentalists, really, although we tried.
 And that's, in a sense, why we hired some of the guys we hired for the record.
 'Cause we were more into vocalists, vocalizing.
 That was the fun part for us, I think...
 The only flak we got was from Joe Val initially.
 He was kind of edgy about it.
 I think he was worried about what some of his friends might say, some of his hardcore bluegrass fans.
 Our approach was to do it as hardcore bluegrass as we could.
 And I think that kind of settled his mind on it a bit...
 He had fun with it too.
 Other than that, we got only approval, basically, as near as I could tell.
 Especially on the west coast, when we came out to play some of it on tour."

 The album, Beatle Country, was released by Elektra Records in 1966.
 It was marketed with a cover of cowboys in London, and promotional materials pushing the album toward a mainstream country market.
 Although it achieved some success, Rothchild then began working in California with rock bands, most notably The Doors, and the album was not followed up.
 The Charles River Valley Boys split up in 1968.

-Beatle Country became a sought-after collectors' item before it was reissued on CD by Rounder Records in 1995.
+Beatle Country became a sought-after collector's item before it was reissued on CD by Rounder Records in 1995.

+Bob Siggins died on September 22, 2023, at the age of 85.